BeastonKing/oprec-ristek-webdev/README.md

 # Tugas Recruitment Web Development RISTEK

 This is a repository of RISTEK Web Development Recruitment Assignment.
 The deployed application can be found [here](https://beastonking-ristek-medsos.cyclic.app/).
+Note: Make sure to turn off any custom DNS settings.
+Sometimes the website cannot be opened if you set a certain DNS settings for some reason.
+(Cyclic is weird I know)

 ## Local Installation
 ### Pre-Installation Notes